Laravel Permissions with Spatie, Practical Guide: Authorization with Roles, Installation

 Summary

-• Spatie: generic role and permission system, useful for large applications with many users and roles.
+• Spatie: generic roles and permissions system, useful for large applications and with many users and roles.

-• Policies: more specific control tied to business logic and models, ideal for validating resource access granularly.
+• Policies: more specific control linked to business logic and models, ideal for validating access to resources granularly.

-In summary, Policies focus on your application's internal logic, while Spatie provides a general schema of reusable permissions.
-Both can be combined according to your project's needs.
+In summary, policies focus on the internal logic of your application, while Spatie provides a general scheme of reusable permissions.
+Both can be combined according to the needs of your project.

-The next step we'll look at is how to integrate CKEditor into Laravel.
+The next step we will see is how to integrate CKEditor in Laravel.

 I agree to receive announcements of interest about this Blog.